gthar/alsavolctl/README.md

 ---

-Noe: This is a fairly naive package that makes many assumptions that probably won't hold true outside of my use case.
+Note: This is a fairly naive package that makes many assumptions that probably won't hold true outside of my use case.